openstack-k8s-operators/os-diff/README.md

 ### Pull configuration step

 Before running the Pull command you need to configure the SSH access to your environments (OpenStack and OCP).
-Edit os-diff.cfg and/or the ssh.config provided with this project and make sure you can ssh on your hosts without password or host key verification, refer to the section below for more informations.
+Edit os-diff.cfg and/or the ssh.config provided with this project and make sure you can SSH to your hosts without password or host key verification, refer to the section below for more informations.

 When everything is setup correctly you can tweak the config.yaml file at the root of the project which will contain the description of the services you want to extract configuration from: